arirawr/blog/_posts/2014-12-26-newchallenge-1.markdown

 _Part of the [New Challenge][nc]_

--> Today: all-nighter, early morning blog-building, hurried packing, 7 hour car ride, 1 hour border wait, epic playlist in car, subway adventures, Subway (the food) adventures, walk across the Brooklyn Bridge. <-
+######Today: all-nighter, early morning blog-building, hurried packing, 7 hour car ride, 1 hour border wait, epic playlist in car, subway adventures, Subway (the food) adventures, walk across the Brooklyn Bridge.

 ##Person
 Today's new person was Rakesh, a graduate student and Hackathon Hacker.
 He helped me to find a place to stay and made sure I got food, then we went on an adventure across the Brooklyn Bridge.
 We had a great discussion about differences in education between India and North America, and the idea of gap years.